 Education should be able to develop professional ability and capabilities so that knowledge may be properly linked.
 The downward filtration theory advocated by Lord Macaulay is not philosophically sound as it ignores the common masses.
 Practical knowledge is superior to bookish knowledge.
 Hence primary knowledge in Modi (a special Marathi script) accounts, history, grammar, agriculture ethics and health should be imparted.
 Though quantitative growth in primary schools is important, it should not be at the cost of qualitative growth.
 The government must formulate the scheme of scholarships and rewards for deserving students and those in need of support.

-Phule’s bold efforts to educate women, Shudras and the untouchables had a strong effect on the values, beliefs, and ideologies relating to the movement for social justice through education.
+Phule's bold efforts to educate women, Shudras and the untouchables had a strong effect on the values, beliefs, and ideologies relating to the movement for social justice through education.
+His efforts in education led to significant social change, earning him the title of the 'Father of Indian Social Revolution'.
 His efforts unleashed the forces of awakening among the common masses.
 Education made women more knowledgeable.
 They became conscious of the differences between the right and the wrong and could analyse these differences with a scientific approach.
 They began to question the age-old customs which degraded them.
-Similarly, Shudras started claiming equality with upper castes in all areas of 7 life.
+Similarly, Shudras started claiming equality with upper castes in all areas of life.
 In short, Jyotiba Phule launched a movement for liberating women and Shudras from the control of vested interests and laid the foundation for a Backward Class Movement in India.

 The relevance of Jyotiba's Educational Philosophy Today